North Carolina State University

 Chris Gunter, Professor, Department of Horticultural Science.
 He has an active research program investigating issues associated with the use of surface water for the irrigation of fresh produce and its potential as a source of foodborne disease.

 Megan Jacob, Associate Professor, Clinical Microbiology.
-She has been responsible for the development of routine molecular diagnostic capabilities at the NCSU College of Veterinary Medicine and has helped established improved infectious disease control policies and procedures for the NCSU Veterinary Health Complex.
+She has been responsible for the development of routine molecular diagnostic capabilities at the NC State College of Veterinary Medicine and has helped established improved infectious disease control policies and procedures for the NC State Veterinary Health Complex.

 Director of Extension and Training